 The three most common use cases for applying a custom logic within Rossum is when you would like to perform custom checks on annotation data, matching the extracted data against a database or when saving extracted data to another system.

-In the first use case, annotation data is sent to a predefined endpoint when you could check or update the data.
-According to the check, you could show an error, warning or info icon to the user in the Rossum validation screen.
+In the first use case, when you could check or update the data, annotation data is sent to a predefined endpoint of your microservice and according to the check, you could show an error, warning or info icon to the user in the Rossum validation screen.
 Such checks could include validating the format of the values against your custom format requirements.

 In the second use case, you may want to compare the extracted data such as a purchase order number or a vendor name against an existing database.
 When the data is matched, a field in Rossum will be prefilled with an ID that you can use to pair the document with its purchase order or the vendor easily.